Knightrobber/Data-Mining/Mean Shift/ReadMe.md

 I perform 2 image processing tasks - mean shift filtering and mean shift segmentation.
-Download the juypter notebook to check it out
+Download the juypter notebook to check it out.

 The following are some results of the above procedures